ekourlit/distanceRegression/VangelisCode/README.md

 ```bash
 python prepare3Ddata.py --saveFile
 ```
-The above command saves a file called `3Ddata.pickle` with structure:
+The above command saves a file called `3Ddata.pickle` in the `data` directory and with structure:
 ```
              i         X         Y         Z    Xprime    Yprime    Zprime         L
 0            0  0.900101  0.324281  0.274795 -0.441440  0.342839  0.829212  0.874571